 This is the original, easiest Instant Pot rice pudding recipe.
 So easy!
 Instant Pot Arroz con Leche is creamy and aromatic.
 Add cinnamon, nutmeg, or any of your favorites.
 The best part?
-This pressure cooker rice pudding is ready in just 30 minutes.
-This is the best Instant Pot rice pudding recipe you can get
+This pressure cooker rice pudding recipe is ready in just 30 minutes.
+This is the best Instant Pot rice pudding easy recipe and one of my all-time favorite instant pot recipes,

 Plus, you probably already have the ingredients for this pressure cooker rice pudding in your pantry.